UBA Ghana launches 2020 National Essay Competition

 Prizes

-In spite of the challenges of the COVID, UBA has kept the winning prizes as US$5,000, US$3,000 and US$2,000 to assist the first, second and third place student to attend any University of their choice in Africa.
+In spite of the challenges of the COVID-19 pandemic, UBA has kept the winning prizes as US$5,000, US$3,000 and US$2,000 to assist the first, second and third place students respectively, to attend any university of their choice in Africa.

-Performing the launch, the representative of the Minister of Education, Mr. Godwin Godson Elli, said: “The choice of your 2020 essay topic is one that I find most appropriate as the world continues to battle the consequences of the Covid-19 pandemic.
+The representative of the Minister of Education, Mr. Godwin Godson Elli, said: “The choice of your 2020 essay topic is one that I find most appropriate as the world continues to battle the consequences of the COVID-19 pandemic.

 Over the past six months or so, COVID-19 has disrupted our lives in many ways significantly, and education has borne its share of the brunt”.